 Coral Gables, FL 33143

 Telephone (305) 447-0300

 Item 2 · Material Changes

-The last filling of Form ADV Part 2A and 2B was dated February 12, 2020, and filed with FINRA.
-There have been no material changes since this filing.
+The last filing of Form ADV Part 2A and 2B was dated February 1, 2023, and filed with FINRA.

 Item 3 · Table of Contents

 |Item 8||Methods of Analysis, Investment Strategies, and Risk of Loss|